jigs1188/ShortestPathGame/README.md

 ## Overview

 This project is a mobile game developed using React Native (Expo) that teaches children aged 7 to 8 years old how to find the shortest path in a graph.
-The game is designed to be educational and engaging, helping young players develop problem-solving skills through interactive gameplay.
+The game is designed to be educational and engaging.

 ## Requirements